 The functions of the minor quorum are fulfilled by the Advisory and Executive Committee, consisting of the President (chairman), the Chancellor, the Vice Chancellor, the Secretary, and the Treasurer, all ex officio, and at least nine other members.
 This committee meets no more than twice a semester to act on items that require timely approval or cannot wait until the next regular Corporation meeting.
 In addition to the powers of the minor quorum, the Committee, by action of the Corporation, is authorized to appoint faculty members.

 In addition to the Advisory and Executive Committee, there are twelve other standing committees of the Corporation covering various facets of the life and work of the University.
 Much of the work of the Corporation is done through these committees and through ad hoc committees appointed from time to time.

 The Corporation has four main committees: Academic Affairs, Advancement, Budget and Finance, and Campus Life.
-Each member of the Corporation must serve on one of these committees; the President, Chancellor, Vice Chancellor, Treasurer, Secretary and the Chair of the Nominating Committee may serve on more than one of these committees.
-Chairs are appointed by the Nominating Committee for one year terms, which are renewable for a maximum of six years.
+Each member of the Corporation must serve on one of these committees; the President, Chancellor, Vice Chancellor, Treasurer, Secretary and the Chair of the Governance and Nominating Committee may serve on more than one of these committees.
+Chairs are appointed by the Governance and Nominating Committee for one year terms, which are renewable for a maximum of six years.
 Each of the Corporation’s standing committees meets at least three times annually and submits an annual report to the Corporation.